Neuromechanics-Lab/Tethered-Lean-and-Release/README.md

 #### e.
 Configure Stream Controls

 1. Switch off Marker if not using a marker stream.
+If No marker is detected, the marker switch will automatically turn off.

 2. Click **Initiate** to search for streams using specified props.
 3. View log output to verify stream connection.
 4. Click **Start** to begin streaming and plotting.